Biden pushes $1.75 trillion spending bill, progressives push back - Up News Info

 Article content

-WASHINGTON — U.S. President Joe Biden on Thursday unveiled a $1.75 trillion economic and climate change plan that he said unified Democrats then was quickly rebuffed by members of his own party.
+WASHINGTON — U.S. President Joe Biden on Thursday presented a $1.75 trillion plan for climate measures, preschool and other social initiatives that he said unified Democrats, but some members of his party quickly rebuffed it.

-“We have a historic economic framework” that will create jobs and make the United States more competitive, Biden said after a last-minute trip to Congress to convince reluctant progressives to support the spending plan.
-He then departed for a summit of leaders from the Group of 20 countries in Italy.
+“We have a historic economic framework” that will create jobs and make the United States more competitive, Biden said after a last-minute trip to Congress to progressives to support the spending plan.
+He then departed for a summit of leaders from the Group of 20 countries lobby reluctant in Italy.

 Advertisement